 Wolfram News Roundup: Neural Net Connectivity, Gravitational Wave Discoveries and More

-February 8, 2018 — Swede White, Media & Communications Specialist
+February 8, 2018 — Swede White, Lead Communications Strategist, Public Relations

 It’s been an exciting beginning to the new year here at Wolfram Research with the coming release of Version 11.3 of the Wolfram Language, a soft announcement of the Wolfram Neural Net Repository and our launch of multiparadigm data science.

 As part of the new year, we’re also launching some new content in the Public Relations department.
 As you may have seen, each month we are highlighting the accomplishments of our members on Wolfram Community.
 We are also recapping news and events about Wolfram each month.
 So, in case you missed the latest, check out these news stories: